-This must be determined by the facts and circumstances of each case.
+Whether these requirements are met must be determined by the facts and circumstances of each case.

-In most cases it should be a relatively simple matter to show that once trade commences the relevant expenditure would have been capable of producing income if incurred at that time.
+In most situations it should be a relatively simple matter to show that once trade commences the relevant expenditure would have been capable of producing income if incurred at that time.

-Recurring-type expenditure incurred before trade commences invariably takes on the character of expenditure of a capital nature because it is incurred in the setting up of an income-earning structure (see Borstlap's case discussed in 2).
-The effect of the post-trade test on such expenditure is to change it to a revenue nature because the presumption is that it is incurred after the income-earning structure has been established.
+Recurring-type expenditure incurred before trade commences invariably takes on the character of expenditure of a capital nature because it is incurred in the setting up of an income-earning structure.39 The effect of the post-trade test on such expenditure is to change it to a revenue nature because the presumption is that it is incurred after the income-earning structure has been established.
 Examples of pre-trade expenses qualifying under section 11A(1)(a) typically include the cost of accounting and audit services, advertising and marketing, electricity and water, insurance, rates, rent, salaries and wages, staff training, trading stock acquired before the commencement of trade and telephone costs.

 However, pre-trade expenses that retain their capital nature even if incurred after trade commences will not qualify for deduction under section 11A(1).
-Examples include the cost incurred by a lessee in drawing up a lease agreement, 33 the legal costs incurred in securing a trading licence, 44 the cost of drawing up building plans 55 and the cost of a feasibility study.
-Such expenses are incurred once-off and are a
+Examples include the cost incurred by a lessee in drawing up a lease agreement,40 the legal costs incurred